Back to The Church in Exile

 • others cling to institutional structures out of fear or habit,

-• many have not yet studied the decrees of Trent or the papal condemnations of ,
+• many have not yet studied Trent or the papal condemnations of ,

-• some are uncertain how to disentangle obedience from error.
+• some remain unsure how to disentangle obedience from error.

-Thus, disbelief does not always indicate malice; sometimes it reflects a process of theological awakening.
-But awakening that never reaches a full judgment against the Vatican II antichurch remains only a delayed compromise, not yet fidelity.
+Thus disbelief does not always indicate malice.
+Sometimes it reflects a process of theological awakening.
+But awakening that never reaches full judgment against the Vatican II antichurch remains delayed compromise, not fidelity.

 In the mystical Passion: